 Crypto lending works in several different ways.
 The process can seem very similar to how assets are lent out in traditional finance (TradFi), except that protocols that lend crypto nearly always require some form of over-collateralization from a borrower.

 Lenders have traditionally demanded that borrowers put up collateral such as real estate or other assets to secure a loan.
 This guarantees a lender can recoup the value of a loan if a borrower cannot repay what they have borrowed.

 For example, a bowling alley wants to renovate, and the owners need cash to pay for equipment and construction.
-The business itself or the property of the bowling alley can be used as collateral to secure a loan from a bank, and if the loan is not repaid, then the bank ends up owning a bowling alley, which it can sell to regain its cash.
+The business itself or the property of the bowling alley can be used as collateral to secure a loan from a bank, and if the loan is not repaid, then the bank ends up owning a bowling alley, which it can sell.